MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 # Spawning

-Entities and heirarchies can be saved as an asset.
+Entities and hierarchies can be saved as an asset.
 Assets are like packages of entities, property configurations, and scripts.

 Assets must have an `Asset Type` and `Folder`.